How your location might save your life

 Studying the link between location characteristics and hypertension

 As part of the MaRS Healthy Neighbourhoods Data Challenge, we ran a study on the link between a wide variety of location characteristics and hypertension.
 We examined the data in Toronto, where hypertension rates in some neighbourhoods are over triple that of others.
+In the end, we were able to predict the prevalence of hypertension, with an accuracy of 96%, for any neighbourhood, subdivision, or individual street.

 Toronto heatmap of hypertension rates